Try our free ROI calculator. Discover your site's revenue potential.

 How to Implement Hreflang Tags

-Now that we understand the importance of the hreflang tag for our SEO goals, we also need to be able to explain how to implement it to our developers.
+Now that we understand the importance of the hreflang tag for SEO, we also need to be able to explain how to implement it to our developers.

 Let’s explore three main methods used to tell search engines about localized versions of our pages: